Assuming that the desired product for each reaction is the tertia... | Channels for Pearson+

 11. Radical Reactions Free Radical Halogenation

-Assuming that the desired product for each reaction is the tertiary alkyl halide: i.
-What is the effective mass yield (EMY) for each reaction? ii.
+Assuming that the desired product for each reaction is the tertiary alkyl halide. i.
+What is the E-factor for each reaction? ii.
 Which reaction would you consider greener?
 Explain.

-Assuming that the desired product for each reaction is the tertiary alkyl halide: i.
-What is the effective mass yield (EMY) for each reaction? ii.
+Assuming that the desired product for each reaction is the tertiary alkyl halide. i.
+What is the E-factor for each reaction? ii.
 Which reaction would you consider greener?
 Explain.

 ANSWERS OPTIONS